wingos80/thesis_notes/literature_study_notes/3rd_read_notes.md

 ### Notes-

 - GDHP requires calculating second order gradients, supposedly these sources should provide some information on that [source 1], [source 2].
 Source 2 should also talk about why theoretically GDHP should be more powerful than DHP or HP.
-- Previous attempts to find more practical methods of implementing GDHP faces the dichotomy of either high computational load for good accuracies or low computational load for bad accuracies.
+- Previous attempts to find more practical methods of implementing GDHP faces the dichotomy of either high computational load for good accuracies or low computational load for bad accuracies, cite
 - The proposed GDHP algorithm is called IGDHPa (incremental GDHP association), incremental because the algorithm's model of the global system a.k.a. plant is identified incrementally taking the form of a time varying LTI, association because the algorithm has a DHP style critic network which is *associated* to the HDP style critic network that the algorithm also has.
 [source 1]: https://repository.essex.ac.uk/21300/1/IEEE%20SecondOrderBackpropForVGL.pdf
 [source 2]: https://ieeexplore-ieee-org.tudelft.idm.oclc.org/document/623201